-Note that wherever the DVD path is referenced, you can substitute the path to the workstation hard drive where you have loaded the electronic envelopes.
+Note that wherever the DVD path is referenced, if necessary, you can substitute the path to the workstation hard drive where you have loaded the contents of DISC 1 and DISC 2.

 - a.
-If installing from a physical DVD, load the z/VM product DVD in the DVD drive of the FTP server you are using for installation.
+If installing from a physical DVD, load DISC 1 of the z/VM Product Package installation media in the DVD drive of the FTP server you are using for installation.
 Wait until the light on the DVD drive goes out or stops blinking before continuing. - b.
 Start an FTP session.